-- 68. In January 2018, East Anglia ONE North Limited submitted an Agreement for Lease (AfL) application for the area of the East Anglia ONE North offshore cable corridor. - 69.
-Following consultation on this, a small amendment was made to the East Anglia ONE North offshore cable corridor.
-The reason for this adjustment was to allow two wrecks that were initially within the boundary of the offshore cable corridor to be fully outside of the corridor, and also to remove a deviation in the northern boundary.
+72. In addition to this update, a small amendment was made to the East Anglia TWO offshore cable corridor northern route.
+The reason for this adjustment was to allow two wrecks that were initially within the boundary of the offshore cable corridor to be fully outside of the corridor, and also to remove a deviation in the northern boundary of the offshore cable corridor.
 This is illustrated in Figure 4.3.

-4.7.4.5 Refinements to the approach to landfall
+4.7.4.2.2 Refinements to the Approach to Landfall

-70. As outlined in section 4.7.4.2, EDF Energy raised concerns in relation to potential impacts to an important offshore geological formation (Coralline Crag).
-The Coralline Crag is an exposed area of rock which underpins coastal processes along this section of the coastline which are critical to the water cooling processes for Sizewell B. The AoS presented at Scoping allowed flexibility for refinement of cable routeing once further information on the Coralline Crag was available.

-- 71. A desk based study, using information provided by EDF Energy, was undertaken to investigate construction methodologies which would avoid physical impacts to the Coralline Crag.
-This study is summarised in section 4.8.1 and the results were used to inform landfall and nearshore engineering decisions which required refinement of the offshore cable corridor in the nearshore area. - 72.
-The results of the desk-based assessment identified that the preferred routeing option would be to the south of the exposed Coraline Crag as this allowed for co-location of the export cables for both the proposed East Anglia ONE North and East Anglia TWO projects and allows the greatest flexibility for routeing.
-In order to route to the south of the Crag it was identified that export cables would need to be routed to the south of the Concerto Seg-S cable which comes on shore to the north of Thorpeness through the southern extent of the Crag.
+- 73. As outlined in section 4.7.4.1.3, EDF Energy raised concerns in relation to potential impacts to an important geological formation (Coralline Crag).
+The Coralline Crag is an exposed area of rock which underpins coastal processes along this section of the coastline which are critical to the water cooling processes for Sizewell B. The AoS presented in the Scoping Report (SPR 2017) allowed flexibility for refinement of cable routeing once further information on the Coralline Crag was available. - 74.
+A desk based study, using information provided by EDF Energy, was undertaken to investigate construction methodologies which would avoid physical impacts to the Coralline Crag.
+This study is summarised in section 4.8.2 and the results were used to inform landfall and nearshore engineering decisions which required refinement of the offshore cable corridor in the nearshore area. - 75.
+The results of the desk-based assessment identified that the preferred routeing option would be to the south of the exposed Coralline Crag as this allowed for co-location of the offshore export cables for both the proposed East Anglia TWO and East Anglia ONE North projects and allows the greatest flexibility for routeing.
+In order to route to the south of the Coralline Crag it was identified that offshore export cables would need to be routed to the south of the Concerto Seg-S cable which comes onshore to the north of Thorpeness through the southern extent of the Coralline Crag.
 The offshore export cables would then need to cross the Concerto Seg-S cable.
-An engineering feasibility study identified that there was insufficient corridor width in the approach to landfall at the south of the Crag to allow for export cable installation, routeing and cable crossing, therefore an updated AfL was submitted to The Crown Estate which included an extension to the south of the offshore cable corridor.
-This extension is shown in Figure 4.3 and Figure 4.4. - 73.
+An engineering feasibility study identified that there was insufficient offshore cable corridor width in the approach to landfall at the south of the Coralline Crag to allow for export cable installation, routeing and cable crossing, therefore an updated AfL was submitted to The Crown Estate which included an extension to the south of the offshore cable corridor.
+This extension is shown in Figure 4.3 and Figure 4.4. - 76.
 As part of this process, it was also identified that the northern boundary of the offshore cable corridor at the approach to landfall could be reduced as cable installation in this area was not being progressed and would not be required for anchoring of vessels.
-The reduction in the northern boundary of the offshore cable corridor provides a larger buffer between the offshore cable corridor and Sizewell B and planned Sizewell C New Nuclear Power Station infrastructure, as well as Galloper and Greater Gabbard offshore wind farm export cables.
+The reduction in the northern boundary of the offshore export cable route provides a larger buffer between the offshore cable corridor and Sizewell B and planned Sizewell C New Nuclear Power Station infrastructure, as well as Galloper and Greater Gabbard Offshore Windfarm export cables.
 Updates to the offshore cable corridor near the landfall are shown in Figure 4.4